Turkey deploys surveillance drone in northern Cyprus

 Cyprus’ government spokesman Kyriakos Koushios told state broadcaster CyBC on Sunday that Turkish warships told an Israeli research vessel to leave “disputed” waters off Cyprus last month.

 Cyprus was split in 1974 when Turkey invaded following a coup by supporters of union with Greece.
-Only Turkey recognizes a Turkish Cypriot declaration of independence in the north where it keeps more than 35,000 troops.
+Only Turkey recognizes a Turkish Cypriot declaration of independence in the north, where it keeps more than 35,000 troops.

 Earlier this year, Turkey dispatched warship-escorted drill ships to conduct exploratory gas drilling inside Cyprus’ economic zone, including in an area where Eni and Total are licensed to drill.
 Ankara said it’s acting to protect its interests and those of Turkish Cypriots to the area’s energy reserves.